 The closest and one of the most popular Dhabas in the vicinity of Gollu Rao is the Old Rao Dhaba which is roughly 15 minutes away (by car) towards Jaipur.

-There were no menus and the server recited the dishes at a speed that reminded me of my high school chemistry teacher who would whiz past everything left in the course during last few days before the final exams.
+There were no menus, and the server recited the dishes at a speed that reminded me of my high school chemistry teacher who would whiz past everything left in the course during the last few days before the final exams.

-On arrival, the quantities of the gravies proved to be enough for 3-4 hungry adults with both the Gobhi and Plain Tandoori Paranthas being freshly made, perfectly warm for an early winter evening, and of a good enough size that an adult could do with about one and a half to have a satisfying meal.
+On arrival, the quantities of the gravies proved to be enough for 3-4 hungry adults.
+Both the Gobhi and Plain Tandoori Paranthas being freshly made, perfectly warm for an early winter evening, and of a good enough size made for a satisfying meal.

 However, the paranthas were a little thick as compared to my favorites at Chhabra Hotel, yet, tasty, nicely filled, and sans dripping butter (you could ask for more if that is your guilty pleasure).

 The Dal Makhani had a rather “raw” feel to it (it was cooked, only lacking smoothness) and unlike the ones you’d eat at any city restaurant – but then that’s the point of going to a roadside eatery.

-When on the Delhi-Jaipur Highway, and in-search of a Dhaba, Gollu Ram will give you the kind of rural and genuine atmosphere that you’re looking for.
+When on the Delhi-Jaipur Highway, and in-search of a dhaba, Gollu Ram will give you the kind of rural and genuine atmosphere that you’re looking for.
 It’s pure vegetarian with just the right number of food options – not trying to please everyone – but requires a few tweaks to make the food memorable.